renovatebot/renovate/docs/usage/docker.md

 _This documentation only gives **a few hints** on **a possible way** to achieve this in this scenario_

-You need a Renovate Docker image that includes the Google Cloud SDK which you have to build yourself.
+You need a custom Renovate Docker image that includes the Google Cloud SDK.
-A rough sketch of what the Dockerfile to build such a custom Renovate image can look like.
+The Dockerfile can look like this:

 ```Dockerfile
 FROM renovate/renovate:12.34.56